Tuesday, January 14, 2020

 I served my duck ragu with pappardelle pasta but use your favorite thick cut pasta.

 Top it with some fresh parsley and a generous sprinkle of Grana Padano cheese and start twirling!
-This is a wonderful winter comfort-food, pasta.
+This is a wonderful fall and winter comfort-food, pasta.
 Enjoy!

 Since this is my first post of 2020, I'd like to wish you all a Happy New Year from my family to yours!
 Cheers to all and here's to a delicious year ahead!
 (Christmas Day in SE Wisconsin)